curityio/mcp-authorization-secured-api/README.md

 The [Kong API gateway routes](apigateway/kong.yml) expose both the MCP server and API endpoints.\
 The MCP server receives a scoped JWT access token with a payload similar to the following.\
+The MCP server calls upstream APIs with this JWT access token.\
-The MCP server forwards this JWT access token to upstream APIs.
+If you prefer, the MCP server could instead use token exchange to get a new JWT access token to send to upstream APIs.

 ```json
 {